rmvirut/rmvirut.github.io/about.md

 how good I am at analysing and resolving business problems using tech (nice healine, huh?).

 I'll start with my name.
 My name's Kojo Acquah and I was born and raised in Ghana but currently reside in Canada as of September 9, 2014.
 However, since meeting Jesus Christ and having my whole life transformed I like to introduce myself as a man born and raised in Ghana, African by heritage, Canadian on paper (soon), Heaven-bound by promise (thank you Jesus) and above all else, a friend of God.

 Some might consider this crazy, but I welcome and respect this sentiment and most importantly welcome any and all who would like to hear more of my testimony as a young Chrisitan teen that had his own personal encounter with the Lord.
 But enough about that (sadly) and unto me as a professional.

-> I was born and raised in Ghana.
-African by Heritage, Canadian on paper and Heaven-bound by promise.
-But above all, I am a friend of God.

 ## Moving On